 Faculty Professional Leave Program

-Faculty Professional Leave

-Purpose

-The purpose of professional leave is to refresh and reinvigorate tenured faculty members; to improve, through appropriate activity, the academic qualifications and teaching competence of the faculty; to encourage productive scholarly research; and to stimulate contributions of high caliber in the future that will enhance the stature of both the individual and the University.
+The purpose of the Faculty Professional Leave Program is to encourage productive scholarly research and to stimulate contributions of high caliber in the future that will enhance the stature of both the individual and the University.
+It allows faculty to take periodic leaves of up to one academic year for purposes related to scholarship, creative endeavors, and to their professional development as teachers and scholars.
+Differentiation from Related Programs

-Policy

-Georgia College policy on faculty development requires that a program of ongoing faculty development opportunities be implemented and monitored by the Provost and Vice President for Academic Affairs (VPAA).
-In addition to more traditional professional development, such as funding to support the dissemination of research/creative activities, or workshops to enhance abilities and skills associated with the work of faculty, a program of faculty development should include opportunities for professional leave.
-A Faculty Professional Leave Program recognizes that continuing faculty excellence, supportive of the profession and the reputation of the University, requires periodic opportunities for respite from normal academic responsibilities so that faculty may be refreshed through suitable enterprises they may choose to pursue during the leave.

-Differentiation From Related Programs:

 The Professional Leave Program is intended to be separate and distinct from other programs or leaves of absence available through state or federal laws.
 Leaves granted for visiting professorships, consultantships, and work on advanced degrees are not necessarily covered by this leave program (unless requested by the faculty concerned and approved as such by the dean and Provost/VPAA), and the granting of leave shall not be restricted because a faculty member has had other such types of leave granted previously.

-The payment of normal professional leave compensation is based upon the assumption that the individual receiving the leave will not sell his or her services or be employed elsewhere during the leave period.
+The payment of normal professional leave compensation is based upon the assumption that the individual receiving the leave will not sell their services or be employed elsewhere during the leave period.
 However, a fellowship or scholarship and/or a travel grant that does not conflict with the intent of the professional leave may be accepted.
 Research grants, fellowships, and other positions that do require service may be accepted only after the approval of the department chair, dean, and Provost/VPAA of the University.
 This is to assure that the period of the leave will be used for the intended purposes.

-Conditions for the Granting of Professional Leave:
+Conditions for the Granting of Professional Leave

 Eligibility